Boost Your Work-From-Home Productivity with These 6 Tips

 A separate workspace not only benefits your productivity, but also your financials.
 If you run a small business out of your apartment, you would be remiss to not take advantage of the home office tax deduction.

 Let the Sun Shine In

-Working from home no doubt has its perks, but staring at a computer for eight hours is one of those necessary evils that come with the telecommuting experience.
-Whenever you take breaks, step away from the glowing white screen and use that time to reconnect with Mother Nature.
+Working from home no doubt has its perks, but staring at a computer for eight hours is one of those necessary evils that come with the experience.
+Whenever you take breaks, step away from the glowing white screen and use that time to reconnect with Mother Nature once a day.
 Stepping outdoors boasts numerous benefits including increased function and stress reduction, making it a perfect way to refresh and recharge.

 “Sometimes working from home can get a little claustrophobic,” Hoy says.
 “Take time out to get outside.
 Even if it’s just for a five-minute walk.”

 Want to turn your apartment into the ultimate work-from-home environment?
 You should also check out our blog post about feng shui to restore balance and harmony in your humble abode.